 Title Number of FTE Assigned to School

-Counselor (Academic, Social/Behavioral or Career Development) 0
+Counselor (Academic, Social/Behavioral or Career Development)

-Library Media Teacher (Librarian) 0
+Library Media Teacher (Librarian)

-Library Media Services Staff (Paraprofessional) 0
+Library Media Services Staff (Paraprofessional)

-Psychologist 0
+Psychologist 1.0

-Social Worker 0
+Social Worker

+Nurse 1.0

-Speech/Language/Hearing Specialist 2
+Speech/Language/Hearing Specialist 2.0

-Resource Specialist (non-teaching) 0
+Resource Specialist (non-teaching)

+Other 3.1

-2019-20 Expenditures Per Pupil and School Site Teacher Salaries
+2020-21 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2019-20 expenditures per pupil and average teach salary for this school.
+This table displays the 2020-21 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site 6847 13 6834 88096 District N/A N/A \$8,432 \$86,443 Percent Difference - School Site and District N/A N/A -20.9 1.9 State \$8,444 \$81,044 Percent Difference - School Site and State N/A N/A -21.1 8.3
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$7,249 0 \$7,249 \$96,731.44 District N/A N/A \$7,242 \$86,935 Percent Difference - School Site and District N/A N/A 0.1 10.7 State N/A N/A \$6,594 \$83,102 Percent Difference - School Site and State N/A N/A 9.5 15.2

-2020-21 Types of Services Funded
+2021-22 Types of Services Funded

 High Achieving students receive differentiation within the general education classrooms.
 Many of our teachers have received training in depth and complexity.
-Further, our Literacy Coach assists teachers in developing lessons that meet the needs of the entire class and provide opportunities for students to be challenged within the classroom.
+Further, our Instructional Coach assists teachers in developing lessons that meet the needs of the entire class and provide opportunities for students to be challenged within the classroom.
 Franklin employs science specialists for kindergarten through 5th grade.
 The specialists work with each of our classes for 10 weeks.
 They focus on hands-on experiments and explorations that further enhance student understanding and mastery of the state science standards.
 This program is funded by the our Santa Monica-Malibu Education Foundation (SMMEF) stretch grant.

 Franklin offers a Lexia Reading, Success Maker Reading, Tumble Books, Accelerated Reader and Math, Newela, and Reflex Math computer programs in the classroom and at home.
-We also offer targeted before school intervention in reading for small groups.
+We also offer targeted school intervention in reading for small groups.
 During the school day, students who require Tier III intervention are assisted in many ways.
 In third through fifth grade, a Literacy Interventionist works directly with students.
 She also assist students who are English Language Leaners and require assistance with acquiring language skills.
 Our instructional assistants are trained in supplemental programs to assist students who require support within the classrooms.
 Our teachers are using Thinking Maps, Write From The Beginning and Beyond as well as many use Reader's and Writer's Workshop to assist Tier III students.
 Many teachers are trained in Words Their Way, Haggarty, and other phonics and phonemic awareness curriculums.
-Our Literacy Coach helps coach teachers in their own classrooms.Furthermore, SMMUSD uses Title II funds to support a Math and Secondary Support Coordinator to:
+Our Instructional Coach helps coach teachers in their own classrooms.
+All teachers have been trained in level 1 and level 2 Responsive Classroom strategies.

+Furthermore, SMMUSD uses Title II funds to support a Math and Secondary Support Coordinator to:

-- work with teachers/administrators to support student learning around math content and practices for all students - facilitate and review the guaranteed and viable curriculum that includes use of common formative assessments to gauge student achievement - support ongoing intervention/enrichment opportunities to address student growth and needs
+- work with teachers/administrators to support student learning around math content and practices for all students - facilitate and review the guaranteed and viable curriculum that includes use of common formative assessments to gauge student achievement - · support ongoing intervention/enrichment opportunities to address student growth and needs